tpnguyen-1999/Ecommerce-User-Behaviors-Analysis/README.md

 | 201706 |  94.0205                |  316.8656                    |
 | 201707 |  124.2376               |  334.0566                    |

+The data reveals a significant difference in average page views between users who made a purchase and those who did not.
+On average, users who did not purchase tend to view more pages on the website than those who made a purchase.
+For instance, in June 2017, the average pageviews for non-purchasers (316.87) were sgnificantly higher compared to purchasers (94.02).

+While user engagement is high, there might be barriers preventing conversions.
+It is important to find effective strategies in order to encourage these high-pageview users to make purchase, such as imporving website navigation, enhancing product page, reducing checkout process, etc.

 **4.5: Average number of transactions per user that made a purchase in July 2017**
 - SQL code
 ~~~sql